Reversible Quantization Index Modulation for Static Deep Neural Network Watermarking: Preliminaries

 \subsection{Existing Methods}

-\subsubsection{HS.}
+\subsubsection{HS}

-HS is a reversible watermarking algorithm for images, and has been recently adjusted to deploy in CNNs\cite{Guan_2020}.
-The whole method is divided into three parts: host sequence construction, data preprocessing and watermarking algorithm.
-The host sequence construction implies the method to construct a host matrix from a convolutional layer in CNN, which is irrelevant to this paper.
-In the data preprocessing, each weight is defined as
+HS (Histogram Shifting) is a reversible watermarking algorithm originally developed for images, but it has been adapted for use in CNNs \cite{Guan_2020}.
+The method consists of three main parts: host sequence construction, data preprocessing, and the watermarking algorithm.

+In the host sequence construction, a host matrix is constructed from a convolutional layer in the CNN.
+This step is not directly relevant to this paper and will not be discussed further.
+In the data preprocessing step, each weight is defined as follows:

-in which $q$ represents the whole length of digits for the weight.
-To meet the requirements of integer host, the consecutive non-zero digit pairs $(n_{c},n_{c+1})$ in $\omega$, corresponding to the minimum entropy, is chosen as the significant digit pairs to construct the host sequence.
-Then, the chosen pairs will add an adjustable integer parameter $V$ to adjust it for the appropriate range $\left[-99,99\right]$.
+Here, $q$ represents the total length of digits for the weight.
+To meet the requirements of an integer host, the consecutive non-zero digit pairs $(n_{c},n_{c+1})$ in $\omega$, corresponding to the minimum entropy, are chosen as the significant digit pairs to construct the host sequence.
+These chosen pairs are then adjusted by adding an adjustable integer parameter $V$ to ensure they fall within the appropriate range of $[-99,99]$.

-For the watermarking algorithm, \cite{Guan_2020} chose HS \cite{ni2006reversible} scheme as the embedding and extracting strategy.
-By defining the histogram peak of the whole $\omega$ as $\Omega_{\mathrm{max}}$ and the histogram valley $\Omega_{\mathrm{min}}$, the $1$-bit HS embedding for the watermark $m$ can be described as
+For the watermarking algorithm, HS \cite{ni2006reversible} scheme is employed as the embedding and extraction strategy.
+The 1-bit HS embedding process for the watermark $m$ can be described as follows:

-The histogram shift operation in this $1$-bit embedding process is depicted in Fig. \ref{fig_HS_shift}(a), where the bins more than $\Omega_{\mathrm{max}}$ are shifted towards right by fixed $\Delta=1$ to create a vacant bin for embedding, and the watermark $m$ of uniform distribution is embedded into the bin equal to $\Omega_{\mathrm{max}}$ by HS.
-This divides the whole cover into three regions depicted in Fig. \ref{fig_HS_shift} (c) , in which the covers smaller than $\Omega_{\mathrm{max}}$ are referred to region i, the covers equal to $\Omega_{\mathrm{max}}$ to region ii, and the covers larger than $\Omega_{\mathrm{max}}$ to region iii.
-For each bit, $\omega$ changes by the mapping rule depicted in Fig. \ref{fig_HS_shift} (b).
+The histogram shifting operation in this 1-bit embedding process is depicted in Fig. \ref{fig_HS_shift}(a), where the bins greater than $\Omega_{\mathrm{max}}$ are shifted to the right by a fixed $\Delta=1$ to create a vacant bin for embedding.
+The watermark $m$ with a uniform distribution is then embedded into the bin equal to $\Omega_{\mathrm{max}}$ using HS.
+This divides the entire cover into three regions, as depicted in Fig. \ref{fig_HS_shift}(c): region i for covers smaller than $\Omega_{\mathrm{max}}$, region ii for covers equal to $\Omega_{\mathrm{max}}$, and region iii for covers larger than $\Omega_{\mathrm{max}}$.
+The mapping rule for $\omega$ changes depending on the bit, as shown in Fig. \ref{fig_HS_shift}(b).